 Chris marvels at how so many product developers and even senior managers think that cybersecurity for information technology (IT) is similar to OT.
 “They are not similar at all,” he states.
 IT deals with information, while OT deals with machines.
 Widely used IT standards like NIST 800-53 do not pertain to devices.

-When asked where he thinks medical device regulations are headed, Chris is quick to respond that we are progressing toward a world with much more regulation.
+When asked where he thinks medical device security standards and regulations are headed, Chris is quick to respond that we are progressing toward a world with much more regulation.
 “There’s not a lot of trust in the FDA for medical device developers.
 I can only imagine that controls are going to get stronger.”

 Chris is certain that in the months and years ahead, we will see cybersecurity audits and certifications of thsuppe security of devices.
 “You should be able to read a label on a medical device and know what security is protecting it.”
 He even thinks that Congress might give the FDA a direct mandate to include cybersecurity as part of their mission.